How to fix Puppeteer font issues

 await page.setUserAgent("Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/85.0.4183.121 Safari/537.36");

-With these three quick fixes, hopefully your fonts are looking sharp in your PDF’s.
-If your looking to generate PDF’s in without having to manage a headless browser, you should give our PDF API a shot!
-See more about that here.
+If you're looking to generate PDFs without having to manage a headless browser, you should give our PDF API a shot!
+See more about that in our docs.